Alternative, Tailored, Needs-Based

 Poudre High school students who have withdrawn from day classes may be referred to Pathways After Hours.
 All course work is self-paced, and issues such as work ethics and consistent attendance are emphasized throughout the program.

 General Education Development (GED) preparation and pre-testing is offered to PSD students and community members.
 Daytime and evening classes are available.

 Poudre Community Academy

-Poudre Community Academy (PCA) offers high school students many choices.
+Poudre Community Academy (PCA) offers high school students many choices to complete their graduation requirements.
 The full-day, alternative high school helps students achieve their educational goals and transition into life after high school.

 PSD Online Academy